freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/euler-method.english.md

   <li>time interval to calculate shall be from <code>0 s</code> to <code>100 s</code></li>
 </ul>
 </section>

-First parameter to the function is `initial time`, second parameter is `initial temperature`, third parameter is `elapsed time` and fourth parameter is `step size`.
+First parameter to the function is initial time, second parameter is initial temperature, third parameter is elapsed time and fourth parameter is step size.

 ## Tests
 <section id='tests'>